 If there is one party food I miss, cheese sticks top the list.
 Not string cheese, but the melty gooey deliciousness that I have successfully recreated in these Baked Mozzarella Cheese Sticks.
 While they take some time to prepare, they are worth every single second.
 I highly suggest making a big batch, storing them in the freezer, and pulling them out when you need a few!

 I’m not used to baking breaded items.
 Therefore, I spent some time researching methods.
-Many suggested freezing the cheese before breading.
-I did, but I’m not convinced it was all that important.
 The real science is the process of coating your mozzarella cheese sticks.
-Between research and a bit of trial and error, I settled on the technique My Gluten Free Miami used for her cheese sticks.
+Between research and a bit of trial and error, I settled on the technique Eat at Our Table used for her baked mozzarella sticks.
 Egg, flour, egg, Aleia’s Extra Crispy Coat and Crunch crumbs.
 This series of steps creates something similar to a paste that the crumbs can adhere to.

 Once you coat your mozzarella cheese sticks, THEN you place them in the freezer.
 This is critical, otherwise you will have a gooey melty mess all over your cookie sheet.
 I froze mine for at least 2 hours prior to doing a test bake in the oven.
 Good thing, because I overbaked the first three just a minute too long and they were not photo worthy.
 Delicious, but definitely not going to win a prize for photo quality.
 Therefore, I froze the rest overnight and tried again in the morning.
 SUCCESS!